xieyuheng/inner/notes/00001-the-principle-of-type-theory.md

 # After thoughts

-Remember the principle, but do not be limited by one or two specifics.
+Remember the principle, but do not be limited by a specific implementation.